Sneh1999/Shopify-winter2021-ImageRepo/README.md

 -  <b>Create a new user</b>: Post {/users} -  Pass in the first name,last name,email and password in the request body.These details get stored in the user.db table.The password is first encypted using  pbkdf2_sha256 and then stored in the database for safety.

-    -  CURL REQUEST for creating a new user
+    -  Curl request for creating a new user
         ```
         curl -X POST "https://imagerepo-shopify.herokuapp.com/users" -H  "accept: application/json" -H  "Content-Type: application/json" -d "{\"email\":\"string\",\"fname\":\"string\",\"lname\":\"string\",\"password\":\"string\"}"
         ```